rorr73/LifeSOSpy_MQTT/docs/configuration.rst

 -  **ha_name**: When this setting is listed under the device, it’s configuration will be exported to Home Assistant and the value will be used as the display name for the device.
+-  **ha_name_rssi**: When this setting is listed under the device, the configuration needed to monitor the signal strength will be exported to Home Assistant, and the value will be used as the display name for the sensor.

 Logger settings
 ^^^^^^^^^^^^^^^